cSh4rk/cSh4rk.github.io/blog/_posts/2025-09-25-quick-tips-for-a-better-website.md

 <br>

-- Use explicit `width` & `height` for images (we already did that for reducing Cumulative Layout Shift in tip number 2).
+- ### Use explicit `width` & `height` for images

+  we already did that for reducing Cumulative Layout Shift in tip number 2.

 <br>
 <br>

 ## 4) Optimize CSS

-- Compress the CSS file and disable source maps.
+- ### Compress the CSS file and disable source maps

   Example: in a Jekyll website, in  `_config.yaml`: